 Still not there?

 There is another reason why your car is not showing on the DVLA.
 It’s very rare, but we have seen it happen before.
 So, what is it?
 The wrong plate has been put on your car.
 An example of this is:

-This is easily fixable if this is the case.
+This is easily fixed if this is the case.
 Then the dealer will just issue the right plate to you.
 It’s very easily fixable.

 What should I do if my car is not registered with the DVLA?

 If you have noticed that your car is not on the DVLA database then this is what you do.

 First off, don’t panic.
 It’s fixable and the process is very simple.
 It’s also worth remembering that this is not your fault so there’s nothing to worry about.

 You need to contact your broker or supplying dealer immediately.
-If the dealership are in the wrong, then they’ll sort it no problem.
+If the dealership is in the wrong, then they’ll sort it with no problem.
 If the dealership says they have done everything right, then you have to contact the DVLA.

 If you’re leasing a car, it’s at this point that you need to contact the finance house.
 This is because, on a contract hire, the finance house is the registered keeper of the car.
-Therefore the dealership would have registered it to the finance house.
-Therefore they are the ones that need the DVLA to rectify the issue.
-For more information on who the registered keeper of your vehicle is, read our article here.
+Therefore, the dealership would have registered it to the finance house and they are the ones that need the DVLA to rectify the issue.

-Should I check my car is on the DVLA when it’s delivered?
+Should I check if my car is on the DVLA when it’s delivered?